hanami/guides/content/v2.0/actions/parameters.md

 More complex domain-specific validations, or validations concerned with things such as uniqueness, however, are usually better performed at layers deeper than your HTTP actions.

-For example, verifying a that an email address has been provided is something an action parameter validation should reasonably do, but checking that a user with that email address doen't already exist is unlikely to be a good responsibility for a HTTP action to have.
-That validation might instead be peformed by a create user operation, which can perform a check against a user store.
+For example, verifying that an email address has been provided is something an action parameter validation should reasonably do, but checking that a user with that email address doesn't already exist is unlikely to be a good responsibility for an HTTP action to have.
+That validation might instead be performed by a create user operation, which can perform a check against a user store.

 ## Body parsers